6 Natural Remedies for Swollen Feet and Ankles

 - Add the spices to a saucepan along with the olive oil.
 Stir well.

-- Heat over low heat for one minute (you can also heat for two minutes in the microwave, taking care that you use the appropriate container).
+- Heat over low heat for one minute (you can also heat for two minutes in the microwave, making sure you use an appropriate container).

 - Allow the mixture to cool and use it to massage the affected area.

-- Use circular motions from the bottom up, and don’t rinse.
+- Make circular motions from the bottom up, and don’t rinse.

-- Put on socks (wool is best) so that the oil is well absorbed and doesn’t stain your sheets.
+- Put on socks (wool is best) so that the oil absorbs well and doesn’t stain your sheets.

 - Remove the socks in the morning and rinse with warm water.